NASA-AMMOS/seq-json-schema/README.md

 # seq-json-schema

 Standardized [JSON Schema](https://json-schema.org/) for authoring multi-mission sequences.
 You can read the schema definition [here](https://github.com/NASA-AMMOS/seq-json-schema/blob/develop/schema.json).
+You can use our [validation site](https://nasa-ammos.github.io/seq-json-schema/) to validate a `.seq.json` document against the latest schema.

 ## JavaScript or TypeScript